K-porwal/student-registration-system/README.md

 3. For seeing changes, please check the Display all Students link present on Home page
 4. Customized validation messages are added everywhere where possible.
 5. Id field is auto-generated bt PostgreSQL which is the database used for this application.
+6. Sort button sorts the records on the basis of Id field.
+On clicking Sort button once, it will sort according to ascending order of id and on clicking again, it will sort the records in descending order and so on.